 1971 Mary Hoff and POW/MIAs

-Humanitarians Helen Keller and Eleanor Roosevelt
+Humanitarians Helen Keller, Eleanor Roosevelt and Mother Theresa

 Women athletes, see Sports and the ’60s’ at the Vietnam Veterans Memorial in Highland Park